Triumph Acclaim: Background

 The development process began in 1978, when British Leyland entered into negotiations with Honda to develop a new small family saloon.
 Although the Acclaim officially replaced the Triumph Dolomite, BL's mainstream products in the segment were the Austin Allegro and Austin Maxi - both of which were outdated and nearing the end of a long production run.
 The Acclaim was therefore originally intended as a short-term product until all-new products were ready for launch.
-On 26 December 1979, Michael Edwardes officially signed a collaboration between the two companies.
+On 26 December 1979, Michael Edwardes officially signed a collaboration between the two companies, with the project initially being known as "Bounty" but later taking the BL designator LC9.
 The new car would be essentially be a licence-built version of the Honda Ballade (itself derived from the second generation Honda Civic), but with some modifications for the European market and locally sourced content.
 It replaced the Triumph Dolomite, which had finished production a year when the Canley plant in Coventry was closed down.
 The Acclaim was officially launched by BL on 7 October 1981.
 The Maxi had just been withdrawn from production at this stage, with Allegro production ending in March 1982.

-The end of Dolomite and TR7 production meant that the Acclaim was the only car to wear the Triumph badge after 1981.
+The end of Dolomite and TR7 production meant that the Acclaim was the only car made with a Triumph badge after 1981.

 The Acclaim was a major turnaround point for BL itself, with the car achieving good reliability and build quality from the outset - a stark contrast to the quality-control issues which had plagued earlier models.
 The Acclaim held the record for the lowest percentage of warranty claims for a BL car.

 Unlike previous Triumphs, the Acclaim was assembled at the Pressed Steel Fisher Plant at Cowley, Oxford, taking over the withdrawn Austin Maxi production lines.
 Many workers from the closed MG plant at Abingdon were reassigned to Cowley to work on the Acclaim.
 It was briefly produced alongside the Morris Ital, a revamped version of the Marina.
 BL invested £80 million in new production facilities at Cowley, with a new press line and paint shop installed specifically for the Acclaim.
 Whilst major parts such as the powertrain, chassis components, dashboard assembly and much of the electrical systems were imported from Honda's factories in Japan, the amount of British-sourced content within the Acclaim gradually increased over its production life.